Tiling, ℂP³ & Symmetry

 Symmetry: What the Pattern Preserves

 Symmetry means that something can transform while preserving what makes it itself.
-In the TUM document, the complete tiling selects a symmetry called U(3).
+In ART, the complete tiling selects a symmetry called U(3).
 The full derivation belongs in the primary text; here, the essential point is that the geometry has a lawful structure that constrains what can happen next.

 Once the geometry and symmetry are established, the physics volume has somewhere to begin.
 The next question is how physical spacetime and forces emerge from them.